 If you’re looking for an affordable piece of equipment that still has the power to drive your groove, give a listen to this Meinl hi-hat pair.
 Drummers everywhere turn to Meinl when they’re looking for value.
-They’re one of the few companies who offer professional-level hi-hat cymbals for less than $100.
+They’re one of the few companies that offer professional-level hi-hat cymbals for such a low price.

 These medium-weight cymbals produce a sound that’s got both warmth and clarity, with a crisp articulation that gives you good projection even in a big space.
 The bright character and medium sustain of the tone make it perfectly suited for players in rock and pop styles, while the machine tooling ensures every cymbal is durable and consistent.
 These are among the best hi hats for the money.